Privacy Policy

 - ✅ No cross-site tracking — Doesn't follow you around the web

-- ✅ Self-hosted - Data stored on our own servers, not third parties
+- ✅ Self-hosted — Data stored on our own infrastructure, not third parties

 - ✅ GDPR/CCPA compliant — No consent banner needed